coleberkley/MovieConnect-Backend/README.md

 - Purpose:
 - Request Format: Provide user credentials (access token)
 - Response Format: 200 status if updated successfully or a 400 status if unsuccessful.

+#### Retrieve Friends List
+- Endpoint: `/api/friends/`
+- Method: GET
+- Purpose: Retrieves the list of users the signed in user is friends with.
+- Request Format: Provide user credentials (access token).
+- Response Format: Returns a list of users.
+Each user in the list has fields: 'id', 'username'
+- Extra Notes: Prepare for empty lists as this signifies no friends.

+#### Remove a Friend
+- Endpoint: `/api/user/remove-friend/<int:friend_id>/`
+- Method: DELETE
+- Purpose: Deletes the friendship object between two users.
+- Request Format: Provide user credentials (access token).
+The friend's id is provided in friend_id.
+- Response Format: Returns 404 status for error and 204 status for successful deletion.
+- Extra Notes: This requires the id of a FRIEND, not the id of the (accepted) request.
+Each friend's id is provided in the friends list.

+#### Retrieve List of Incoming Requests
+- Endpoint: `/api/friend-requests/incoming/`
+- Method: GET
+- Purpose: Retrieve all incoming friend requests for the signed in user.
+- Request Format: Provide user credentials (access token)
+- Response Format: A list of incoming requests is returned.
+Each request in the list contains fields: 'id', 'from_user', 'to_user', 'created_at', 'accepted'
+- Extra Notes: id resembles the request id. from_user will be the sender username per request, and to_user will always be the signed in user's username.
+The only field that really matters for display purposes is the from_user username per request.

+#### Retrieve List of Outgoing Requests
+- Endpoint: `/api/friend-requests/outgoing/`
+- Method: GET
+- Purpose: Retrieve all outgoing friend requests for the signed in user.
+- Request Format: Provide user credentials (access token)
+- Response Format: A list of outgoing requests is returned.
+Each request in the list contains fields: 'id', 'from_user', 'to_user', 'created_at', 'accepted'
+- Extra Notes: id resembles the request id. from_user will always be the signed in user, and to_user will be the recipient user of each request.
+The only field that really matters for display purposes is the to_user username per request.

+#### Accept or Deny Incoming Request
+- Endpoint: `/api/friend-requests/update/<int:request_id>/`
+- Method: POST, DELETE
+- Purpose: Accept or deny an incoming request.
+Denying will delete the friend request object.
+- Request Format (POST): Provide user credentials (access token).
+The request's id is provided in request_id.
+- Response Format (POST): Returns 404 status if failed.
+Returns 200 status if request successfully accepted.
+- Request Format (DELETE): Provide user credentials (access token).
+The request's id is provided in request_id.
+- Response Format (DELETE): Returns 404 status if failed.
+Returns 204 status if successfully deleted.
+- Extra Notes: This requires the id of a REQUEST, not the id of the user who sent the request.
+The request id per incoming request is provided in the incoming requests list.

+#### Cancel Outgoing Request
+- Endpoint: `/api/friend-requests/cancel/<int:request_id>/`
+- Method: DELETE
+- Purpose: Cancels an outgoing request which will delete the friend request object.
+- Request Format: Provide user credentials (access token).
+The request's id is provided in request_id.
+- Response Format: Returns 204 status if successful, 404 if unsuccessful
+- Extra Notes: This requires the id of a REQUEST, not the id of the user who sent the request.
+The request id per incoming request is provided in the incoming requests list.